-Use only FLIGHT MEDICAL tubing.
+WARNING Use only FLIGHT MEDICAL tubing.
 Check tubing regularly.
 Bent or kinked tubes can provide incorrect monitoring information.

-The feature is available only if the ventilator has a cuff pressure control module

-The cuff is fully deflated when turning ON the ventilator

-The cuff pressure controller is available during standby mode.
-Inflation and deflation are available during non-ventilation.

-Cuff pressure controller continues to function if ventilation is stopped.
+Before taking out the ETT a full deflation according to hospital protocol must be performed.
+R The feature is available only if the ventilator has a cuff pressure control module Ċ The cuff is fully deflated when turning ON the ventilator Ŕ The cuff pressure controller is available during standby mode.
+Inflation and deflation are available during non-ventilation. Ċ Cuff pressure controller continues to function if ventilation is stopped.